If you can’t find the answer to your question below, please contact us by clicking here.

 How does this camp compare to other soccer camps?

 Our camp differs from most camps in our approach to coaching.
 We teach soccer in a fun atmosphere with fantastic, energetic, and experienced instructors.
 Our camps offer a variety of other activities including a leisure afternoon swim!
-We’ve been doing this for 25 years and have hosted over 200,000 boys and girls are our camps across the country.
+We’ve been doing this for over 25 years and have hosted over 250,000 boys and girls at our camps across the country.

 If my son/daughter really likes the camp, can we sign him/her up for more weeks?